Admin Reports

 API Usage

-Qtip: If you select a Date Range under 24 hours, API usage data will be updated within a few minutes.
-If the Date Range is under 7 days, it will be updated within a few hours, and if the Date Range is over 7 days, the data will be updated daily.
+Qtip: If you select a Date Range under 24 hours, API usage data will be accurate to within a few minutes.
+If the Date Range is under 7 days, it will be accurate to within a few hours, and if the Date Range is over 7 days, the data will be accurate to within a day.

 Qtip: It is normal to see failure rates below 1-2% of all calls.
 If you are seeing failure rates greater than 3% for a given day, we recommend reaching out to our support team by logging into the Customer Success Hub.
 If you are seeing a high volume of 429 errors, you may be hitting an endpoint limit.
 See API Request Limits for more information on API limits.

-You can also view the details of API calls, including Verb & Endpoint, UserID, and Status.
+You can also view the API Details table for more info on API calls.
+This includes the Method & Endpoint, UserID, and Status.
 For more information on the Qualtrics API, see the API Reference.

 The Application column will tell you if there’s a workflow in Qualtrics where this specific API was run.
 If you see “N/A,” this likely means the API was run outside of workflows.